Automated Mowers vs Traditional Mowers

 Maintenance:

 Traditional lawn mowers require routine maintenance, like sharpening of blades and replacement of parts and oil.
-They also usually require electricity or gas.
+They also usually require gasoline.
 Automated mowers require less maintenance—all you need to do is clean the mower, ensure charging, and occasionally replace blades as needed.